Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 School of PE Study Hub

-My third pro for School of PE is their Study Hub.
+My third pro is the Study Hub.
 The bottom line is that both companies provide digital study hubs for students, and they’re both good; however, I just like School of PE’s hub a little better.

 It just felt more organized and intuitive, and I never had to hunt for anything.
-Not a massive value add I suppose, but for OCD brains, I personally think it’s a better setup.
+Not a massive value add I suppose, but for really organized personalities, I personally think it’s a better setup.

 More Affordable

 The last point in favor of School of PE is the price tag.
-And I know I just covered this above so I won’t harp on it, but on average, School of PE is a few hundred dollars cheaper than PPI.
+And I know I just covered this above so I won’t harp on it, but on average, they’re a few hundred dollars cheaper than PPI.

 If your firm is paying for your prep course, then great, it doesn’t matter.
-But, if you’re paying for yourself out of pocket, a $1,500 price tag versus an $1,800 price tag can make a difference.
+But if you’re paying out of pocket, a $1,500 price tag versus an $1,800 price tag can make a difference.

 That’s all I have for you in the way of detail in this comparison, so let’s get to the final verdict.
 Should you use School of PE or PPI for your prep?